samjmartin04/FRAMS/README.md

 If you then want to look in even further detail, you can press 'Y' and then enter again to see the detailed version of all of these checks.
 The overview will be listed as before, followed by the extra detail, which should help further find the problem or analyse the schedule.
 If you only wish to look at a specific section in detail, you can enter a different letter corresponding to that section to just view that section in detail.

+On this detailed checks part, you can enter the letter 'E' for 'Exclude' to exclude specific team numbers (separated by commas) from the checks.
+Most of the checks will then exclude these team numbers from their checks and assume that these teams do not exist at all.
+Facings will still assume the original number of teams however, so are not as accurate in this case.
+If the checks are currently excluding teams and you wish to not exclude any teams, do not enter anything when asked 'Number to exclude:' and all the team numbers will be included.

 ### Number of appearances

 Every team must have the same number of appearances to have a fair match schedule.